FlorianRappl/piral-webpack-tools/packages/piral-cli-webpack/README.md

 Besides the usual `--base` for overriding the base path (otherwise it is the current working directory) the `--config` option exists to override the path to the `webpack.config.js`.

 The `debug` commands also contain a `--port` option to set a different port than `1234`.

+## Contributing

+Contributions in any form are appreciated and much welcome!

+Just make sure to post an issue or reach out to me on [Gitter](https://gitter.im/piral-io/community) before starting actual work on anything.
+It really helps to avoid problems.

 ## License